Back arrow

 The most effective form of emergency contraception is also a long-term birth control method!
 When used within 5 days of unprotected intercourse, a copper-containing IUD, like the ParaGard, is 99% effective in preventing an undesired pregnancy.
 It also protects against future pregnancies for up to 12 years.
 While the copper IUD has been shown to be most effective, recent studies suggest hormonal IUDs might also be used as emergency contraception.
 Because inserting an IUD requires an in-office visit, we recommend that you talk to your health care provider about which option is best for you.

 Emergency contraception is effective 72 to 120 hours after intercourse, depending on the method used.
 For some brands, it’s more effective the sooner you take it; we recommend talking to your prescriber or reading through the instructions that came with your emergency contraception to get a better idea of the timeline.
+Learn more about how to prevent pregnancy after sex here.

 Some daily oral birth control pills can be used as emergency contraception by taking 2-5 tablets at once.
 Because the dosage varies widely depending on your birth control, contact your prescriber about the best dosage for you.